Introducing Leo Examples

 Learn more about the Leo Rover's line follower example from this article.

-It’s a technology related to computer vision and image processing that has to do with identifying and locating objects, such as people, buildings, or chairs, to name a few, by displaying bounding boxes around the detected items allowing to locate their position.
+It’s a technology related to computer vision and image processing that has to do with identifying and locating various objects, such as people, buildings, or chairs, to name a few, by displaying bounding boxes around the detected items allowing to locate their position.

 Having your Leo Rover, a computer running on Linux OS or ROS, as well as some basic ROS understanding is all you need to fire this feature up.
 See how to do that in our tutorial.